Dennayz/BrickBreaker2D/README.md

 - jar file in out/artifacts/
 - make sure to import the javazoom jar file
 - can play with A & D keys or LEFT & RIGHT arrow keys to move paddle around
+  - you can both A & LEFT arrow keys or both D & RIGHT arrow keys to speed up the movement :) (cheating)

 # LEARNING EXPERIENCE